gbmhunter/AltiumScriptCentral/README.rst

 ======== ========== ===================================================================================================
 Version  Date       Comment
 ======== ========== ===================================================================================================
-v7.0.0.2 2013/08/20 Fixing issue with description tables in README.
+v7.0.1.0 2013/08/21 Re-arranged folder structure.
+Added ./src/Tools folder, put all tool scripts in this.
+Renamed ./src/PrereleaseChecks folder to just ./src/Checks, and moved MainScript.vbs into ./src folder, and renamed it to just Main.vbs.
+Updated script project file with new paths.
+Added folders to README under appropriate sections.
+Added core files section to README. v7.0.0.2 2013/08/20 Fixing issue with description tables in README.
 Replaced all tab characters with spaces. v7.0.0.1 2013/08/20 Tabulated the script file names and descriptions in the README.
 Removed unused limitations section.
 Added information about MainScript.vbs to README.
 Added info about CheckNameVerisonDate.vbs to README. v7.0.0.0 2013/08/20 Added PushProjectParametersToSchematics.vbs, which copies all project parameters to the schematic documents, which can be useful for automatically filling in title block information.
 Updated README accordingly.
 Added button for this on main script form.